-Results Core Services A: Department Result A1: Distribute Public School Funding to school districts and other educational institutions Target #1: Distribute Public School Funding according to legislative appropriations based on formula calculations Target #2: Calculate and distribute state entitlement funding based on the Base Student Allocation and formula calculations per AS 14.17.
-A2: Provide Fiscal Accountability, Compliance and Oversight Target #1: Provide efficient fiscal accountability, compliance and oversight for the Department of Education and Early Development's operating and capital budgets and programs Target #2: Limit the number of state and federal audit findings A3: Develop, implement and maintain School Effectiveness Programs Target #1: Assist school districts to improve the statewide graduation rate Target #2: Increase the teacher retention rate through the Alaska Statewide Mentoring Program Target #3: Provide a Statewide System of Support to facilitate school effectiveness measures Target #4: Provide support to school districts for Early Learning programs to assist communities, parents and caregivers in preparing children for school
+Results Core Services A: Department Result A1: Distribute Public School Funding to school districts and other educational institutions Target #1: Calculate and distribute state entitlement funding based on the Base Student Allocation and formula calculations per AS 14.17.
+Target #2: Distribute Public School Funding according to legislative appropriations based on formula calculations A2: Provide Fiscal Accountability, Compliance and Oversight Target #1: Provide efficient fiscal accountability, compliance and oversight for the Department of Education and Early Development's operating and capital budgets and programs Target #2: Limit the number of state and federal audit findings A3: Develop, implement and maintain School Effectiveness Programs Target #1: Increase the numbers and percent of high school graduates qualifying for the Alaska Performance Scholarship (APS).
+Target #2: Assist school districts to improve the statewide graduation rate Target #3: Increase the teacher retention rate through the Alaska Statewide Mentoring Program Target #4: Provide a Statewide System of Support to facilitate school effectiveness measures

+Target #5: Provide support to school districts for Early Learning programs to assist communities, parents and caregivers in preparing children for school

-Target #5: Facilitate the Work Ready / College Ready curriculum and the WorkKeys assessment program Target #6: Increase the numbers and percent of high school graduates qualifying for the Alaska Performance Scholarship (APS).
-A4: Maintain Active Partnerships for Pre-K through 20 and lifelong learning Target #1: Continue to support the Alaska Native Science and Engineering Program with the University of Alaska Target #2: Collaborate and coordinate with public and private entities for educational purposes Target #3: By 2020, growth to equal the national average of Alaska high school graduates continuing on to postsecondary education within a year of graduation.
+Target #6: Facilitate the College and Career Ready curriculum and assessment program

+A4: Maintain Active Partnerships for Pre-K through 20 and lifelong learning

+Target #1: By 2020, growth to equal the national average of Alaska high school graduates continuing on to postsecondary education within a year of graduation.

+Target #2: Continue to support the Alaska Native Science and Engineering Program with the University of Alaska

+Target #3: Collaborate and coordinate with public and private entities for educational purposes